dcuartielles/serialmidi/README.md

 Processes most of MIDI messages.
 Has very low latency (probably less than 5ms).

+This is aimed at being used with Ableton Live at Malmo University's sound design courses.

 ## Requirements / Installation

 This script needs [python-rtmidi](https://pypi.org/project/python-rtmidi/), [PySerial](https://pypi.org/project/pyserial/) and Python 3.